Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 1. Next *(to confirm* Import existing Eclipse projects *)*
 1. Finish

-This should have given you a new project: `junit5demoWithMaven`
+This should have given you a new project: `junit5demoWithMaven` (Note: Eclipse did not check out the root directory with `README.md` and `LICENSE` files, only the directory `junit5demoWithMaven` containing the actual Eclipse project.)

-(Note: Eclipse did not check out the root directory with `README.md` and `LICENSE` files, only the directory `junit5demoWithMaven` containing the actual Eclipse project).
+In Eclipse, you can run test cases using Eclipse's GUI test runner (Run as > JUnit Test) or via Maven (Run as > Maven test) or simply use Maven on the command line.